 About Me

-I am a Research Associate in the Physics and Astronomy group at the University of Leicester under the supervision of Prof. Richard Alexander.
-I was previously a PhD student in the Astronomy and Astrophysics group at the University of Warwick under the supervision of Dr. Farzana Meru.
+I am a Research Associate in the Astronomy and Astrophysics group at the University of Warwick working with Dr. Farzana Meru.
+Previously, I was a research associate at Physics and Astronomy group at the University of Leicester working with Prof. Richard Alexander, and a PhD student in the Astronomy and Astrophysics group at the University of Warwick under the supervision of Dr. Farzana Meru.

 Photography